COP16: Biodiversity and its Impact on Responsible Investment

 COP (The Conference of Parties) bring together world leaders, government representatives, scientists, and activists to discuss and negotiate international climate policies, with the goal of mitigating the effects of pressing environmental issues.
 From COP1 in Berlin 1995, these conferences have grown in number to focus on different issues, and reoccur annually.

-COP 28 (UNFCCC - United Nations Framework Convention on Climate Change), which begins on the 30th November 2024 and focuses on climate change, is separate from COP16.
-Often the most referred to conference of parties, COP28 aims to tackle climate change and evaluate the progress made by countries in reducing greenhouse gas emissions, adapting to climate impacts, and providing financial support to developing nations.
+COP29 (UNFCCC - United Nations Framework Convention on Climate Change), which begins on the 11th November 2024 and focuses on climate change, is separate from COP16.
+Often the most referred to conference of parties, COP29 aims to tackle climate change and evaluate the progress made by countries in reducing greenhouse gas emissions, adapting to climate impacts, and providing financial support to developing nations.
 Both conferences highlight the importance of coordinated global efforts, and run in parallel to one another, but focus on distinct challenges our planet faces.

 COP16 (CBD) focuses on biodiversity, and will be based on the Kunming-Montreal Global Biodiversity Framework (GBF), which sets out ambitious targets to halt biodiversity loss by 2030.
 These targets include restoring 30% of our ecosystems, reducing pollution from plastic and the use of pesticides, and will discuss integrating biodiversity values into business practices, by making large companies monitor, assess, and disclose their impacts.
 These efforts are crucial in the face of unprecedented pressure of biodiversity loss, with over one million species currently at risk of extinction due to human activity.